Astros vs. Yankees Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Kyle Tucker, Gleyber Torres and others in the Houston Astros-New York Yankees matchup at Minute Maid Park on Friday at 8:10 PM ET.
+Bookmakers have set player props for Kyle Tucker and others when the Houston Astros host the New York Yankees at Minute Maid Park on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!